istio/istio.io/content/en/docs/examples/microservices-istio/run-bookinfo-with-kubernetes/index.md

     $ export NAMESPACE=tutorial
     {{< /text >}}

-1. Set your configuration to the file you created in the previous tutorial steps:
+1. Set the value of the `KUBECONFIG` environmental variable to the path of file you created in the previous module:

     {{< text bash >}}
     $ export KUBECONFIG=./${NAMESPACE}-user-config.yaml